Q-ball mechanism of electron transport and spin/phonon excitations properties of high-T$_c$ superconductors: Quintessence of Euclidean Q-Balls 'Bootstrap' solution

 \section{Quintessence of Euclidean Q-Balls 'Bootstrap' solution}

 This section contains an overview of the previous work on Q-balls in Euclidean space-time that helps a reader to navigate from the origins of the main expressions to the derivation of the temperature dependences of the field amplitude used to achieve the main results of the present paper.
 More detailed information is incorporated in the works published previously \cite{Mukhin(2022), Mukhin(2022_1), Mukhin(2023), Annette}.

-One may start from a simple t-U Hubbard Hamiltonian:
+The usual Hamiltonian describing interaction between electrons and phonons/spin waves is written in the form \cite{AGD}: